rust-embedded/book/src/start/panicking.md

 [`panic-itm`]: https://crates.io/crates/panic-itm
 [`panic-semihosting`]: https://crates.io/crates/panic-semihosting

-You may able to find even more crates searching for the [`panic-handler`] keyword on crates.io.
+You may be able to find even more crates searching for the [`panic-handler`] keyword on crates.io.

 [`panic-handler`]: https://crates.io/keywords/panic-handler